 For example, the following are usually revenue expenses on property repairs and maintenance in the absence of any other capital indications.
 The cost of replacing:

-• wooden beams with steel girders, and
+- Wooden beams with steel girders, and

-• lead pipes with copper or plastic pipes.
+- Lead pipes with copper or plastic pipes.

 There is likely to be capital expenditure if, say, the steel girders were designed to take heavier loads so that the building could take larger machines after the work was done.
 The same is true if the new pipes are designed to bring enormous pressure or heat.

-But there is usually no improvement if small increases in performance or capacity arise solely from the replacement of old materials with newer but broadly equivalent materials.
+However, there is usually no improvement if small increases in performance or capacity arise solely from the replacement of old materials with newer but broadly equivalent materials.
 For example, the substitution of pipes or storage tanks of imperial measures with the closest metric equivalent may result in slightly increased diameter or capacity, but the cost is still revenue expenditure.

 Where a significant improvement arises from the change of materials, the whole of the cost is capital expenditure.
 This includes things like redecoration after the main work has been done (redecoration would ordinarily be a revenue expense).
 The entire fee is capital expenditure, including the cost of making right any damage to decorations.